matthewskelton/sociotechnical-architecture/README.md

-# Sociotechnical Architecture - sociotechnical-architecture
+# Sociotechnical Architecture - people and resources

 A collection of resources and links relating to sociotechnical architecture for software systems.